 - Create Function – Turn your query into a query function.
 They allow you to pass a parameter to the query and return results based on the parameter passed.

-- Convert To Parameter – Allows you to convert parameters to queries or queries to parameters.
+- Convert To Parameter – This allows you to convert parameters to queries or queries to parameters.

 - Advanced Editor – Open the advanced editor to edit the M code for the query.

-- Properties – Allows you to change the query name, add a description text, and enable the Fast Data Load option for the query.
+- Properties – This allows you to change the query name, add a description text, and enable the query’s Fast Data Load option.

 One of the primary functions of the query list is navigation.
 There’s no need to exit the query editor to switch which query you’re working on.
 You can left-click on any query to switch.
 The query you’re currently on will be highlighted.